About Reduzer

 We built Reduzer School because talent does not always arrive polished.
 Some people need a clear standard, structured development, and enough honest feedback to prove what they are capable of.

-The goal is not to teach syntax.
 The goal is to build readiness.

 Developers need to learn how to think through ambiguity, ask better questions, communicate clearly, handle feedback, and finish work to a standard other people can depend on.